Learning together as a family.

 The GAF Mission

 Our mission is to transform the culture of the family and its' community through literacy, family enrichment activities, and wellness programs.
 We focus on four key areas of literacy that we refer to as the FACT's: Financial, Academic, Cultural and Technological.

 Our focus on character and leadership development strongly encourages the growth of youth through parental, caregiver and community support and involvement.

 Transforming the culture of the urban family into a sustainable, thriving community

 Our society relies on mentally and emotionally healthy interactions to function in everyday life.
 These skills could develop healthy friendships and develop stellar rapport with teachers or become a leader on the job.
 These skills also lead to communicating with people of different religions and/or backgrounds, and even strategically learning financial skills such as saving money in order to make a big-item purchase.

 GAF's focus on health and wellness encourages students and adults to learn four key literacies to support achieving success in the 21st century.
-We call these the F.A.C.T.s of Literacy: Financial, Academic, Cultural and Technological.
+We call these the F.A.C.T.s of Literacy: Financial, Academic, Cultural & Technological.

 Grow a Future understands the problems that come with a lack of adequate Health and nutrition – but we believe there is a solution.

 The Statistics are Alarming...